Comprehensive studies to enlighten practitioner strategy

 Cosponsored by ASU’s Center for Services Leadership

-Investigators: Mei Li, John Fowler, and Thomas Y. Choi
+Researchers: Mei Li, John Fowler, and Thomas Choi

-A service outsourcing triad is composed of three nodes – the service buyer node, the service supplier node and buyer’s end customer node and three links: the buyer-supplier link, the buyer-end customer ink, and the supplier-end customer link.
-Research shows that omission or mismanagement of any link can lead to deadly consequences for a service buyer firm such as cost overrun, customer defects and even expensive lawsuits.
-However, little is known about the interdependences among the three links.
-This research sets out to explore these interdependences and make recommendations on the most efficient contractual terms to manage the service outsourcing triad and maximize the buyer firm’s outsourcing objectives.
+A service outsourcing triad is composed of three nodes and three links, and research shows that omission or mismanagement of any of these links can lead to cost overrun, customer defects, and even expensive lawsuits.
+We’ll detail the interdependencies among links and set forth the most efficient contractual terms to maximize outsourcing objectives.

 Managing Entrepreneurial Suppliers

-Buying firms traditionally work with established firms that are characterized as ones with stable financial conditions, well-recognized certifications, and track records of high performance.
-Conversely, entrepreneurial (start-up or new venture) firms can be flexible, dynamic, and innovative, are seen as incubators for product and market innovation, making them also attractive suppliers.
-This study focuses on how established firms can identify, leverage, and integrate the capabilities of innovative entrepreneurial suppliers.
-The goal of this case study-based research is to articulate how best these entrepreneurial suppliers should be managed.
+Entrepreneurial or start-up firms are often flexible, dynamic, and innovative, and are seen as incubators for product and market innovation, making them also attractive suppliers.
+We focus on how to identify, leverage, and integrate the capabilities of these innovative entrepreneurial suppliers.

-The Role of Supply Management in Mergers and Acquisitions: Separation and Integration
+The Role of Supply Management in Merger and Acquisition: Separation and Integration

 Please visit CAPS Research Knowledge Central.
 Anyone can create an account for free.

 Become a member company and gain access to our deep-dive research publications and focused in-depth studies that help you build a stronger future.